What is a Neonatal Nurse?

-This way the parents understand how their baby is doing and the next steps necessary to get the baby closer to being healthy enough to go home.
-There are requirements needed in order to become a neonatal nurse compared to just getting a nursing degree.
+This way, the parents understand how their baby is doing and the next steps necessary to get the baby closer to being healthy enough to go home.
+The requirements to become a neonatal nurse are more than a nursing degree.

 What are the Education Requirements to Become a Neonatal Nurse?

-Many individuals will go to an undergraduate school for nursing before they start neonatal nursing studies.
+Many individuals will go to an undergraduate nursing school before starting neonatal nursing studies.
 Most community or junior colleges can provide an associate degree in nursing within two years.

 Other four-year institutions will offer bachelor’s degrees in nursing.
-When an individual wants to become a neonatal nurse, they will need to complete either a master’s degree or a Doctor of Nursing Practice Degree in Neonatal Nursing.
+When an individual wants to become a neonatal nurse, they must complete either a master’s degree or a Doctor of Nursing Practice Degree in Neonatal Nursing.

 How Long Do You Have to be in College to be a Neonatal Nurse?

-In order to receive either one of those options, the individual will need to attend school for an additional two to three years.
-This can be completed through a University.
-Once they have completed one of those two options, they will be able to start their neonatal nursing career.
+To receive either one of those options, the individual will need to attend school for an additional two to three years.
+This is through a University.
+Once they have completed one of those two options, they can start their neonatal nursing career.

 What are the Training Requirements to Become a Neonatal Nurse?

 While the individual is in school and afterward, they will go through labs that will give them real-life situations to interact with.
-All of this training is done hands-on.
-The scenarios that will be presented to the students will give them an understanding of what can really happen.
-After each scenario has been played out, the group of students will then get together to go over what they did and how they could improve.
+All of this training is hands-on.
+The scenarios presented to the students give them an understanding of what can happen.
+After each scenario, the group of students get together to discuss what they did and how they could improve.

 Can You Start Working in the NICU Right After Graduating?

-Depending on the facility the nurse is working for, they may have to work in maternal nursing or general nursing for a year or two before they will start working in the NICU.
-After a nurse has been working in the NICU for a period of time, they can apply for certification to show their specialties.
+Depending on the facility the nurse is working for, they may have to work in maternal nursing or general nursing for a year or two before starting working in the NICU.
+After a nurse has worked in the NICU for some time, they can apply for certification to show their specialties.

 What other qualifications do you need to be a neonatal nurse?
 Certification can help nurses with getting jobs at different facilities to work in the NICU.
-The National Association of Neonatal Nurses (NANN) is a great resource for the most current information on certifications.
+The National Association of Neonatal Nurses (NANN) is an excellent resource for the most current information on certifications.

 What is the Best Nursing Program for a Neonatal Nurse Career?

-Some universities will offer neonatal nursing electives that a nurse can take while they are trying to achieve their associate’s or bachelor’s degrees.
-This will help the nurse to start becoming familiar with what is required to be a neonatal nurse and get them on the right path.
+Some universities will offer neonatal nursing electives that nurses can take while trying to achieve their associate’s or bachelor’s degrees.
+This will help the nurse understand the requirements to be a neonatal nurse and get them on the right path.